- Museum number

-This is the upper part of a two part plaque (the lower part is in the collection of the Museum für Völkerkunde, Vienna, inv.no.64.718).
-William Fagg attributed these plaques to the hand of 'Master of the Circled Cross'.
-Stylistically, these plaques are marked by their low relief and elegant lines.
-The figures have foreshortened arms and legs.
-In all examples the background decoration has repeating circled crosses.
+This is the upper half of a two-part double-sized relief plaque; the lower half is in the collections of the Weltmuseum Wien (inv.no.
+64.718).
+William Fagg (1963) attributed these to the ‘Master of the Circled Cross’ referring to the distinctive background decoration.
+Stylistically, these plaques are characterised by their low relief and elegant lines.
+The figures have fore-shortened arms and legs.

 The relief brass plaques that used to decorate the Oba's (king's) palace are among the most well-known of all the royal arts of Benin.
-Although frequently described as 'Benin Bronzes' most plaques are made of leaded brass in varius composiitons.
-It is widely accepted that they date to the 16th - 17th centuries.
+Although frequently described as 'Benin Bronzes' most plaques are made of leaded brass in varius compositions.
+It is widely accepted that they date to the 16th-17th centuries.

 Fagg, William, 1973, 'Nigerian Images', London: Lund Humphries